velorek1/c-edit/README.md

 **Check TODO list to keep updated on the progress:
-2022 -> I have rewritten the screenbuffer (lynx: https://github.com/velorek1/lynx).
+2023 -> Currently adding the Dynamic buffer (vector of lines) -> tests in https://github.com/velorek1/ceditbuf 2022 -> I have rewritten the screenbuffer and fixed polling issues (lynx: https://github.com/velorek1/lynx).
-I'm working on adding the Dynamic buffer(vector of lines) -> tests in https://github.com/velorek1/ceditbuf I need to write a keyboard library abstraction to expand the editor's possibilities.**
+Ideally, a keyboard library abstraction would be nice to expand the editor's possibilities.**

 If you want to support this project: